Yao Tongbin: Career

-After his return from Germany in 1957, Yao worked in China first as a research associate at the 5th Research Institute of the Chinese Ministry of Defense, later as Director of the Research Institute for Material and Process Technology.

 After returning to China in September 1957, Yao served in the Fifth Academy of the Ministry of National Defense, headed by Qian Xuesen.
-He helped found the Institute of Materials and Technology (later affiliated to the Seventh Ministry of Machine Building and became the director.
+He helped found the Institute of Materials and Technology (later affiliated to the Seventh Ministry of Machine Building) and became the director.

 Murder

 After the eruption of the Cultural Revolution, the young engineer Ye Zhengguang overthrew the Seventh Ministry leadership and removed Minister Wang Bingzhang and Vice Minister Qian Xuesen.

 Within the Seventh Ministry, two mass factions, labeled as "915" and "916" respectively, appeared in September 1966.
-Whereas Faction 915 comprised mainly administrative office staff members and blue collar workers, Faction 916 primarily consisted of scientists, engineers, and technicians.
+Whereas Faction 915 comprised mainly administrative office staff members and blue collar workers and was regarded as the "conservative" faction, Faction 916 primarily consisted of scientists, engineers, and technicians and was regarded as the "rebel" faction.
 The differences in opinion between the two factions soon escalated into warfare, spreading from the Third Academy to the First Academy and then throughout the entire Seventh Ministry.
-On June 8, 1968, Yao Tongbin was beaten to death at his own home by members of Faction 915.
+On June 8, 1968, Yao Tongbin, who was part of Faction 916, was beaten to death at his own home by members of Faction 915.